 But Jonathan Broh, president of the city's Washington Square West Civic Association, says he worries that stores will have a harder time receiving deliveries and that school bus and taxi pickups will snarl traffic.
 Europe more advanced

 Protected bike lanes aren't a novel idea in Copenhagen, Denmark; Amsterdam; and other European cities where they've been around for decades.

 But even cities with less of a biking tradition are embracing the lanes.

 London notably opened a number of "cycle superhighways" meant to eventually crisscross the city.
 Cyclists on these routes are separated from vehicle traffic at crucial segments by a curb.

 The city has also seen lofty proposals for elevated bike highways spanning the Thames River or running above railway lines, as well as underground bike paths utilizing old subway tunnels.
+Asia and beyond

 Tokyo and other Japanese cities have long had a strong cycling culture, but some of their protected lanes are placed directly on sidewalks.

 That presents challenges as cyclists and pedestrians sometimes compete for the same space, says Mikael Colville-Andersen, CEO of Copenhagenize Design Co., a Danish firm that works with cities on bike infrastructure projects.